mcuntz/pyjams/README.rst

    * - pack
      - Pack array with mask like Fortran intrinsic pack
    * - position
-     - Position arrays of subplots to be used with add_axes
+     - Deprecated, moved to package mcplot_.
+Position arrays of subplots to be used with add_axes
    * - readnetcdf
      - Deprecated, moved to package ncio_.
 Read variables from netCDF file, same as `ncread`